jasonwhite01/DividendMaster/README.md

 # dividendMaster

-Application that is used to analyze the earning power and/or potential of given stocks' dividends
+Application that is used to perform different types of analysis of a given stocks' dividend

 ## Design

-API driven app
+Command Line (Main.py ticker=xyz) + API (App.py via "Flask run") app

 ### Frontend